 Minnesota Study of Telehealth Expansion and Payment Parity

 The Minnesota Department of Health (MDH) is conducting a study of the impact of the 2021 Minnesota Telehealth Act on private sector health insurance.
-The policy expands telehealth in Minnesota and extends payment parity to include telephone-only visits through June 30, 2023.
+The policy expands telehealth in Minnesota and extends payment parity to include telephone-only visits.
+During the 2023 legislative session, the Minnesota legislature passed a law that extends coverage for audio-only telehealth care until June 30, 2025.

 This study focuses on the impact of the Telehealth Act on: